enriquedevs/DE-101-Practices/Practices/session_19_Batch/README.md

-# Practice: batch data pipeline with Airflow, HDFS, Postgres and Spark
+# Practice: batch data pipeline with Airflow, HDFS, Hive and Spark

 In this practice you will implement a data pipeline using a batch architecture.
 Notice that the arquitecture used here is not a lambda architecture, because we will leave the streaming part for another –more advanced– course.